fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

     <a href="/images/blog/iceland/d4_fabi.JPG" >
     <img src="/images/blog/iceland/d4_fabi.JPG" alt="Image missing" width="100%" />
     </a>
-    <figcaption>Vatnajökull's outlet glaciers in the background.</figcaption>
+    <figcaption>Vatnajökull's outlet glaciers.</figcaption>
 </figure>

 The scenery is so wide, rough and pure that all our exhaustion seems forgotten when we cross the last lava field in the late afternoon.
-This place is surreal an island of green and white colours stands in what looks like a lake that dried out.
+An island of green and white colours stands in what looks like a lake that dried out.
 The soil is sandy and we almost feel ashamed to leave our footsteps behind.

 <figure>
     <a href="/images/blog/iceland/d4_improbable.JPG" >
     <img src="/images/blog/iceland/d4_improbable.JPG" alt="Image missing" width="100%" />
     </a>
-    <figcaption>An improbable landscape.</figcaption>
+    <figcaption>The last hours of the day seem surreal.
+We walk on a lake of sand,
+    with the Eldgígur and Hágöngur mountains in the background</figcaption>
 </figure>

 <figure>
     <a href="/images/blog/iceland/satellite_art.jpg" >
     <img src="/images/blog/iceland/satellite_art_s.jpg" alt="Image missing" width="100%" />
     </a>
-    <figcaption>The same landscape seen from space (click for a high resolution image).</figcaption>
+    <figcaption>Space (God?) art (click for a high resolution image).</figcaption>
 </figure>

  With a great view of Siðujökull and the impressively black Hágöngur, we make camp at the foot of the blazingly red Eldgígur.
 What an amazing play of colours this landscape has to offer anew each day!

  <figure>
      <a href="/images/blog/iceland/d4_redcamp.JPG" >